 All clinical research at the UNM Cancer Center is under the authority of Cheryl L. Willman, MD, the Director and CEO.
-Dr. Willman has delegated responsibility for UNM Cancer Center Clinical Research to Olivier Rixe, MD, PhD, who is an expert in early drug development.
-As the Associate Director for Clinical Research, Dr. Rixe is responsible for leading the clinical research activities at the UNM Cancer Center and ensuring collaboration between and among:
+Dr. Willman has delegated responsibility for UNM Cancer Center Clinical Research to Carolyn Muller, MD, FACOG, who leads the division of Gynecologic Oncology.
+As the Associate Director for Clinical Research, Dr. Muller is responsible for leading the clinical research activities at the UNM Cancer Center.
+Amy Overby serves as interim Clinical Trial Officer.
+Together, they ensure collaboration between and among:

 The University of New Mexico Cancer Center won a 5-year $7 million grant from the National Cancer Institute’s Community Oncology Research Program.
 The NCORP grant strengthens and expands the clinical trials network in New Mexico.
 As the parent institution for the NCORP grant, the UNM Cancer Center works closely with the New Mexico Cancer Care Alliance.

-The NCI recently restructured this program to incorporate more community hospital involvement in research.
-It sees several strengths in an academic-community health care partnership model.
-The NCI awarded 14 percent of the total program funding for this year to the New Mexico NCORP, one of the highest amounts in the country.
+The NCI restructured this program to incorporate more community hospital involvement in research.
+It sees several strengths in an academic-community healthcare partnership model.
+The NCI awarded one of the highest grant amounts in the country to the New Mexico NCORP.
 The NCI also called the New Mexico NCORP “a model for community-based participatory cancer research” and said that it “is likely to have exceptional impact in clinical trial and cancer care delivery research.